Dumb Phone

 There are some cases where you need to ensure that dumb iPhone restrictions can't be disabled.
 For example, you might want to prevent your iPhone from being Factory Reset.

-This is possible, but it is also possible to use supervised mode to protect settings on your iPhone and ensure they can't be disabled easily.
+Supervised mode has access to more restrictions than normally available in the Settings app that protect settings on your iPhone and ensure they can't be disabled easily.

 Restrict Adding VPNs